McCannLab/HomogenFishOntario/README.md

 `HomogenFishOntario::pipeline()`

-Note that this was created with the great [holepunch](https://karthik.github.io/holepunch/) package.
+Note that this was created with the great R package [holepunch](https://karthik.github.io/holepunch/).

 ## Install and use the package